Gemfibrozil is no longer available in New Zealand.

 - To reduce your cholesterol, you must keep taking gemfibrozil every day.

 - If you forget your dose, take it as soon as you remember that day.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Like all medicines, gemfibrozil can cause unwanted side effects, although not everyone gets them.
 Often unwanted side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-Gemfibrozil may interact with a few medications and herbal supplements, so check with your doctor or pharmacist.
+Gemfibrozil may interact with a few medicines and herbal supplements, so check with your doctor or pharmacist.

-The following links provide further information on gemfibrozil.
+The following link provides further information on gemfibrozil.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.